-We use Sedex to monitor our direct supplier compliance to our ethical requirements.
+Policies and Code of Conduct Specifications, auestionnaires and information gathering workplace for all workers.
+The Supplier Code also covers our requirements in relation to fair business practices, trade regulation, environmental impacts, supply chain responsibility and traceability.
+We use Sedex to monitor our direct supplier child workers, and provide a safe and healthy compliance to our ethical requirements.
 Sedex is a membership organisation for transparency in supply chains which requires suppliers to provide data on labour rights, health & safety, environment and business ethics, through a self-assessment questionnaire and audit.
 The information from Sedex is used to annually risk assess our suppliers and create improvement plans for those identified as high risk.
 We require all suppliers to register on Sedex and fully complete the Sedex self-assessment questionnaire.